🔍 공개 퀴즈 검색

 Channel proteins:

-1. Form pores for specific substances ✓
+1. Form pores for substances ✓

 2. Digest materials